-(6) Includes inflation at 2.75% plus real across-the-board salary increases of 0.50% plus merit and promotional increases for December 31, 2017 and includes inflation at 3.00% plus real across-the-board salary increases of 0.50% plus merit and promotional increases for December 31, 2016.
+(5) Includes inflation at 2.75% plus real across-the-board salary increases of 0.50% plus merit and promotional increases.

+\ Includes inflation at 3.00% plus real across-the-board salary increases of 0.50% plus merit and promotional increases.